Licensed in Illinois and Indiana

 Dana is the third born child to Milan and Milica Zivkovich, both of whom immigrated to the U.S. as young adults and met in Chicago, Illinois.
 Volunteering has been a part of her life since middle school when she was a Junior Girl of the Ladies Auxiliary to the V.F.W.
 In high school, she was a member of S.A.D.D. and the Environmental Club.
 She continued volunteerism through as an AYSO soccer coach, in a hospital gift shop for several years, and at her church.
-She has served as a board member for the Serbian Bar Association of America and for St. Sava Academy Parochial School, her children's folklore dance group.
+She has served as a board member for the Serbian Bar Association of America, St. Sava Academy, and her children's folklore dance group.
 She has spent the majority of her life in Chicagoland but also lived in Florida, Indiana, and Bosnia.
 She now resides in the woods, in a tent.
 Not really, but she enjoys living near a forest preserve in the suburbs.

 Dana concentrates her practice in probate and trust administration and litigation, elder law issues of asset protection and Medicaid benefit eligibility, and estate planning including special needs trusts and Medicaid planning.
 She continues to educate herself on changing legislation in Illinois and Indiana to stay current on the issues as they evolve.
 She exceeds the required number of hours of continuing legal education each year and devotes a portion of her time to researching and writing about legal implications of current or pending legislation affecting her clients.